 1. Prepare 8/9″ round cake tin or two 6 inches cake tins.
 Grease it lavishly and then dust with flour.
 Remove excess flour.

 2. Beat eggs and sugar for about 8 minutes with a beater until ribbon like.

 3. Sift flour and cocoa powder together.

 4. Add quarter of flour+cocoa mixture to the egg batter and fold in carefully incorporating maximum air.
 Use spatula to do this.
-Add in remaining flour in batches alternating with melted butter until everything is incorporated.
+Add in remaining flour in batches .

-5. Pour the mixture in prepared pan and bake in a pre-heated oven at gas mark 4 for 25-30 minutes until done.
+5. Pour the mixture in prepared pan and bake in a preheated oven at 325 F for 20 minutes until done.

 For Black Forest Gateau: